blacky0x0/subscriber-lifecycle/README.md

 ## Prepare Database
-Install Postgres v10 or greater.
+Install Postgres v10 or any other.
-By default, user and database are called as `postgres`.
-Change credentials if needed.
+By default, user and database are named as `postgres`.
+Change credentials in `application.properties` file and other places if needed.
 Run `com.github.blacky.subscriber_lifecycle.tool.InitDatabase` script
 ```
 ./mvnw clean install -DskipTests